-Documents will be reviewed by within a reasonable time after receipt for compliance of the design with the specifications.
+Documents will be reviewed by Wyre within a reasonable time after receipt for compliance of the design with the specifications.
 In case of considerable doubt of non compliance to the specifications, the technical coordinators from both Parties will meet and work out a solution, within a reasonable time period, also resulting in an update of the design specifications.

 APPENDIX A2